-The discount rate assumptions for the U.S. plans are developed using a bond yield curve constructed from a population of high-quality, non-callable, corporate bond issues with maturities ranging from six months to thirty years.
-A discount rate is estimated for the U.S. plans and is based on the durations of the underlying plans.
+Discount rate assumptions for the U.S. plans are developed using a bond yield curve constructed from a population of high-quality, non-callable, corporate bonds with maturities ranging from six months to thirty years.
+Discount rates are estimated for the U.S. plans based on the timing of the expected benefit payments.